All Episodes

 dan friesen

-Partially because the truth and the reality of the world is deeply complex.
+Partially because the truth and the reality of the world is deeply complex and there is no headline.

 And partially because a lot of those media companies, they have their vested interest in the maintenance of that power and access to power.

-But even if that wasn't the case, you and I couldn't boil down something into a headline that is going to explain why the world is complicated.
+But even if that wasn't the case, you and I couldn't boil down something to a headline that is going to, is going to explain why the world is complicated.

 So even in perfect situations, there's still a market share that Alex could have.